wallace-js/wallace/README.md

 This makes Wallace ideal for:

-- Landing pages.
+- Landing pages that need to load fast.
+- Use cases where resources or connectivity are limited.
 - Large apps where you switch pages frequently (there's less need for an SPA if you have tiny bundles, especially if when combined with a PWA app skeleton).
-- Situations where resources or connectivity are limited.

 And its DOM updates are pretty fast too.
 Here is the time* in milliseconds to create 1000 rows on the benchmark app:

 ![Bar chart of times to create 1000 rows](./assets/run1k.jpg)

+But benchmarks aren't the same as the real world, where performance is really down to how much *freedom* you have to find workarounds to bottlenecks.

 *\* Times are taken from local runs, using non-keyed implementations where available.
 Will submit for an official run soon.
 Bundle sizes would be identical.*

-But benchmarks aren't the same as the real world, where performance is really down to how much freedom you have to find workarounds to bottlenecks.
-As we'll see below, Wallace gives you more freedom than any other framework.

 ### 2. Productivity

-Wallace is insultingly simple and easy to use.
+Wallace is delightfully simple, direct and easy to use.
 Here's what you'll be dealing with most of the time:

 ```tsx